Abide by University Policies and Guidelines

-You will be notified if central.temple.edu will be Decommissioned
+You will be notified if sites.temple.edu will be Decommissioned

 Owners are responsible for Content

-Web site and blog owners are responsible for all content on central.temple.edu, not Temple University.
+Web site and blog owners are responsible for all content on sites.temple.edu, not Temple University.

 Content must adhere to University policies and guidelines

-All content on central.temple.edu must adhere to University polices and guidelines (such as no copyright infringement, acceptable use, privacy, etc.) including but not limited to the Electronic Communications guidelines.
+All content on sites.temple.edu must adhere to University polices and guidelines (such as no copyright infringement, acceptable use, privacy, etc.) including but not limited to the Electronic Communications guidelines.
 Users should not: